toogether-app/.github/profile/README.md

 - 🐘 PostgreSQL & PostGIS

 ## Features
-You can create

 ### Profile
-You can create your profile as in any app uploading your favorite photos with your friends
+Create your profile as in any app uploading your favorite photos with your friends

 ### Create groups with your friends
 You can create a group profile with your friends

 ### Matching algorithm
-You can match with other groups or university students to party
+Match with other groups or university students to party

 ### Chat System
 Talk and coordinate through the chat to go to the place you like the most